The Count of Monte Cristo: Japanese translations

-The first Japanese translation by Kuroiwa Shūroku was entitled "Shigai Shiden Gankutsu-ou" (史外史伝巌窟王, "a historical story from outside history, the King of the Cavern"), and serialized from 1901 to 1902 in the Yorozu Chouhou newspaper, and released in book form in four volumes by publisher Aoki Suusandou in 1905.
-Though later translations use the title "Monte Cristo-haku" (モンテ・クリスト伯, the Count of Monte Cristo), the "Gankutsu-ou" title remains highly associated with the novel and is often used as an alternative.
-As of March 2016, all movie adaptations of the novel brought to Japan used the title "Gankutsu-ou", with the exception of the 2002 film, which has it as a subtitle (with the title itself simply being "Monte Cristo").
+The first Japanese translation by Kuroiwa Shūroku was entitled "Shigai Shiden Gankutsu-ou" (史外史伝巌窟王, A historical story from outside history, the King of the Cavern), and serialized from 1901 to 1902 in the newspaper Yorozu Chōhō.
+It was released in book form in four volumes by publisher Aoki Suusandou in 1905.
+Though later translations use the title "Monte Cristo-haku" (モンテ・クリスト伯, The Count of Monte Cristo), the "Gankutsu-ou" title remains highly associated with the novel and is often used as an alternative.
+As of March 2016, all movie adaptations of the novel brought to Japan used the title "Gankutsu-ou", with the exception of the 2002 film, which has it as a subtitle (with the title itself simply being Monte Cristo).

 The novel is popular in Japan, and has spawned numerous adaptations, the most notable of which are the novels Meiji Gankutsu-ou by Taijirou Murasame and Shin Gankutsu-ou by Kaitarō Hasegawa.
-Its influence can also be seen in how one of the first prominent cases of miscarriage of justice in Japan, in which an innocent man was charged with murder and imprisoned for half a century, is known in Japanese as the "Yoshida Gankutsu-ou incident" (吉田岩窟王事件).
+Its influence can also be seen in perception of one of the first prominent cases of miscarriage of justice in Japan, in which an innocent man was charged with murder and imprisoned for half a century; it is known in Japanese as the "Yoshida Gankutsu-ou incident" (吉田岩窟王事件).

-A manga adaptation of the novel, titled Monte Cristo Hakushaku (モンテ・クリスト, 伯爵) and made by Ena Moriyama, was published in November 2015.
+Monte Cristo Hakushaku (モンテ・クリスト, 伯爵), a manga adaptation of the novel by Ena Moriyama, was published in November 2015.

 Chinese translations

 The first translation into Chinese was published in 1907.
-The novel had been a personal favorite of Jiang Qing, and the 1978 translation became one of the first mass-popularized foreign novels in mainland China after end of the Cultural Revolution.
+The novel had been a personal favorite of Jiang Qing, and the 1978 translation became one of the first mass-popularized foreign novels in mainland China after the end of the Cultural Revolution.
 Since then, there have been another 22 Chinese translations.